Summary of Significant Accounting Policies

 SPLNG has entered into two long-term TUAs with unaffiliated third parties for regasification capacity at the Sabine Pass LNG terminal.
 SPLNG is dependent on the respective customers’ creditworthiness and their willingness to perform under their respective TUAs.
 SPLNG has mitigated this credit risk by securing TUAs for a significant portion of its regasification capacity with creditworthy third-party customers with a minimum Standard & Poor’s rating of A.

 Our debt consists of current and long-term secured debt securities and credit facilities with banks and other lenders.
 Debt issuances are placed directly by us or through securities dealers or underwriters and are held by institutional and retail investors.

 Debt is recorded on our Consolidated Balance Sheets at par value adjusted for unamortized discount or premium and net of unamortized debt issuance costs related to term notes.
 Discounts, premiums and debt issuance costs directly related to the issuance of debt are amortized over the life of the debt and are recorded in interest expense, net of capitalized interest using the effective interest method.
-Gains and losses on the extinguishment of debt are recorded in gains and losses on the extinguishment of debt on our Consolidated Statements of Operations.
+Gains and losses on the extinguishment of debt are recorded in gain (loss) on modification or extinguishment of debt on our Consolidated Statements of Operations.